shimberger/gohls/README.md

 ## Running it

-*Important*: You need the ffmpeg and ffrpobe binaries in your PATH.
+*Important*: You need the ffmpeg and ffprobe binaries in your PATH.
 The server will not start without them.
 You can find builds most operating systems at https://ffmpeg.org/download.html.

 1. Download the binary for your operating system from the releases page (https://github.com/shimberger/gohls/releases)
 2. Execute the command `gohls serve <path to videos>` e.g. `gohls serve ~/Documents/Videos` to serve the videos located in `~/Documents/Videos`.